dinovski/asDamID/README.md

 4. Generate bigWig files for log2 ratios and RPKM normalized counts

-5. Divide reference genome coordinates into desired bin size (eg. 10kb) using BEDTools windowMaker
+5. Divide reference genome coordinates into desired bin size (eg. 10kb)

 6. Extract 'GATC' coordinates from the reference FASTA

-7. Reads mapping within 2 GATC sites are counted using featureCounts --largestOverlap and collapsed into the bin with the largest overlap (intersecBed -f 0.51 with binned genome)
+7. Count reads mapping within 2 GATC sites and collapse into the genomic bin with the largest overlap

 8. Normalize bins with > 10 counts to 1 million reads and calculated the log2 ratio of the fusion over dam counts using a pseudcount of 1.
 Compute the average ratio for replicates